panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-18-PMC/2020-03-18-PMC_Summary.md

 Juncheng asked how best to test the simulation API within a PaNOSC framework.
 An ongoing discussion took place to clarify that if resources are required these can be obtained via EGI and that it is required that WP5, WP6, WP4 and WP3 work together to ensure a compatible way of working.
 Andy suggested that Juncheng contacts Hans to get the data portal.

 * **WP4 Data Analysis Services** : Hans was absent.
-Jamie reported that Robert Rosca (XFEL) got contacted by Cern about the portal architecture and that a meeting with them will take palce.
+Jamie reported that Robert Rosca (XFEL) got contacted by CERN about the portal architecture and that a meeting with them will take place.
 Jamie reported as well that the CodeCamp was delayed.

 He encouraged all RIs to try the portal, check its architecture and specs and provide feedback.

 Thomas asked whether the work being done by ESRF and Ceric on HDF5 is being coordinated to ensure that is useful to all institutes and Andy replied by asking who in ESS is the contact for WP4 and he/she should get involved.
 There is plenty of work ongoing on HDF5 viewers and he expects the final solution to be good for everyone.
 Finally Andy recommended to contact Axel and Loic for more details.

-Andy said that he will share the Icat meeting presentation
+Andy said that he will share the Icat meeting presentations.

-* **WP3 - Data Catalog Services** : Tobias excused himself for not having ready the KPIs for the work package.
-He reported an Icat face to face meeting and discussing the possibility of harvesting open metadata.
+* **WP3 - Data Catalog Services** : Tobias excused himself for not having the KPIs ready for the work package.
+He reported on an Icat face to face meeting and discussing the possibility of harvesting open metadata.

-Work on the Search API is ogoing and there is broad agreeemnt for its version 1.0, however Gareth is leaving 25th March which will create problems.
+Work on the Search API is ongoing and there is broad agreeemnt for its version 1.0, however Gareth is leaving 25th March which will create problems.

 Andy asked what's the plan to replace Gareth and Tobias replied that a contractor that was helping him has been hired and there is agreement at ESS to find a replacement.

-* **WP2 - Data Policy and Stewardship** : Andy reported a draft v4 of the Data Policy Framework and that work to analyse FAIR how it matches with it will follow.
+* **WP2 - Data Policy and Stewardship** : Andy reported on a draft v4 of the Data Policy Framework and that work to analyse FAIR how it matches with it will follow.

-* **WP1 - Management** : Jordi explained that after asking for KPIs for the WP leaders that have not yet provided some figures he will also asked to everyone that has a risk assigned to review it and comment on it.
+* **WP1 - Management** : Jordi explained that after asking for KPIs from the WP leaders that have not yet provided some figures, he will also ask everyone that has a risk assigned to review it and comment on it.

-**AOB**
+**8. AOB**

-Andy asked for a dedicated Review Meeting, so we start to focus more on it.
+Andy asked for a dedicated PMC meeting to discuss the Review Meeting, so we start to focus more on it.
 A report should be ready at the beginning of June, with the remote review meeting expected to take place in the 2nd half of June.